Approval for Idaho phosphate mine reversed after judge rules US didn't assess prairie bird impact - Local News 8

 “Now sage grouse have a fighting chance at continuing to dance their age-old dances in this place.
 And the government can’t go on arbitrarily ignoring the environmental harms of phosphate mining,” Connor said.

 Bayer this year began transitioning glyphosate out of its U.S. residential lawn and garden products and using other ingredients as a way to reduce future litigation risks.
-Agriculture and professional products will not be changed, and the company said it stands behind the safety of its glyphosate products.
+Agriculture and professional products will not be changed, and the compan